5 Things to do this fall in Providence, Rhode Island

 New England is the best place to be in the country during the beautiful fall season.
-The air is fresh and cool, restaurants begin rolling out fresh pumpkin fare, fall foliage is popping up everywhere, and seasonal autumn and Halloween events can be found in every city, throughout the month of October.
+The air is fresh and cool, restaurants begin rolling out fresh specialty pumpkin dishes, fall foliage is popping up everywhere, and seasonal autumn and Halloween events can be found in every city, throughout the month of October.
+Fall in Providence, RI is the most beautiful time of year.

 Enjoy a leaf peeping stroll

 There are more than enough leafy parks where you can immerse yourself in the wonderful colors of the season.
-Although you can see colorful trees just about anywhere throughout the metro, the best way to take in this spectacular once a year sight is via a beautiful stroll.
+Although you can see colorful trees just about anywhere throughout the metro, the best way to take in this spectacular seasonal foliage is via a beautiful stroll.
 Blackstone Blvd is one of my favorite leaf peeping destinations.
-There are always dazzling colors here and the 1.5 mile path is the perfect 5k distance for a nice walk or jog.
+There are always dazzling colors here at peak and the 1.5 mile path is the perfect 5k distance for a nice walk or jog.

-Other great options include Neutaconkanut Hill (a city park referred to as “the last wild place in Providence”), Sachuest Point Wildlife Refuge (amazing views of the coast), Roger Williams Park (great park next to the zoo) , Providence River (featuring a nice walkway along the river), and Slater Memorial Park (a gorgeous huge park in neighboring Pawtucket featuring a carousel, paved bike path, pond, dog park, & more!).
+Other great options include Neutaconkanut Hill (a city park referred to as “the last wild place in Providence”), Sachuest Point Wildlife Refuge (amazing views of the coast), Roger Williams Park (a great park next to the zoo), Providence River, and Slater Memorial Park (a gorgeous huge park in neighboring Pawtucket featuring a carousel, paved bike path, pond, dog park, & more!).

 Treat yourself to a Pumpkin Spice Latte